hmrc/agent-authorisation-api/README.md

 | Accept | string | Specifies the response format and the [version](https://www.tax.service.gov.uk/api-documentation/docs/reference-guide#versioning) of the API to be used. | true | ``` application/vnd.hmrc.1.0+json ```  |

 #### application/json (application/json)
 Create a new authorisation request.
+The request will expire after 14 days.

 ```
 {